Confidential

 Needed to Proceed: Documented legal review process for AI-generated consumer-facing content before publication.
 Policy must define review scope, frequency, and sign-off authority.

-Quote Posture:PROCEED WITH CONDITIONS - sublimit or content exclusion if no legal review gate Wording Review:Product liability AI language, professional services carve-outs, media/IP scope, regulatory defense triggers Clears Condition:Documented legal review process with scope, frequency, and sign-off authority for AI-generated content
+Quote Posture:PROCEED WITH CONDITIONS - sublimit or content exclusion if no legal review gate Wording Review:Product liability AI language, professional services carve-outs, media/IP scope, investigation and enforcement trigger language Clears Condition:Documented legal review process with scope, frequency, and sign-off authority for AI-generated content

 Vendor AI Service FailureModerate